ralfbiedert/ffsvm/README.md

 [![docs]][docs.rs]
 ![MIT]

+> L4L - I am an SVM library who, after a recent breakup, is looking for a fresh start.
+You should be a packed SIMD library, have 8-16 lanes, and be open-minded about the platforms you support.
+Stable relationships only.
+You can contact me [here](https://github.com/ralfbiedert/ffsvm-rust/issues/8) (June 2022).

 # In One Sentence

 You trained a SVM using [libSVM](https://github.com/cjlin1/libsvm), now you want the highest possible performance during (real-time) classification, like games or VR.